 Separate the keys of all Headers involved in signature calculation by commas and put them in the Header of the Request regardless of the order.
 The key is X-Ca-Signature-Headers.

-For details about the demo of signature calculation, refer to here.
+For more information about the demo of signature calculation, click here.